AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

 ### Searching and Editing Content {#searching-and-editing-content}

-To use the bulk editor to edit multiple items simultaneously:
+To use the Bulk Editor to edit multiple items simultaneously:

 1. In the **Tools** console, click the **Importers** folder to expand it.
 1. Double-click the **Bulk Editor** to open it.